wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 ```
 #### Obtain user information via a GET endpoint

-Choreo's managed authentication provides a GET endpoint, `/auth/userinfo` in addition to the `userinfo` cookie that it sets after successful sign-in.
+Choreo's managed authentication provides the GET endpoint `/auth/userinfo` in addition to the `userinfo` cookie that it sets after successful sign-in.
 You can use this endpoint to query information about users who have signed in.
-It also serves as a way to check the state of a user who has signed in.'
+It also serves as a mechanism to check the state of a user who has signed in.

 The following is an example of a request to this endpoint: